netzkern/butler/docs/templateSurveys.md

 ## The butler-survey.yml file

 ```
 deprecated:     Whether or not this template is deprecated (optional, boolean)
+butlerVersion:  The required butler version (optional, semver string)

 questions:
   - type:     The question type ([input, select, multiselect, password, confirm], required)